 - rapid pulse

-Certain solutions and foods can cause an allergic reaction in people who are sensitive to iodine:
+Certain solutions and foods containing iodine can cause an adverse reaction:

-- Foods that contain iodine can also cause an allergic reaction.
-Fish, dairy, and soy are sources of iodine.
+Foods that contain iodine can also cause an allergic reaction.
+Fish and dairy are sources of iodine.

 Some topical antiseptics contain povidone-iodine.
-This is a solution of polyvinylpyrrolidone (PVP) and iodine.
-Povidone-iodine can cause a serious rash that is similar to a chemical burn in a few rare cases.
-In patch tests, however, allergic reactions were not caused by the iodine.
-Instead, they were caused by non-iodinated copolymers in povidone.
-Povidone alone has resulted in anaphylactic shock in very rare cases.
+This is a solution of polyvinyl pyrrolidone and iodine.
+Povidone-iodine can cause a serious rash that’s similar to a chemical burn in a few rare cases.
+In some, the rash may be just a simple skin irritation, but in others, the rash could be part of an allergic reaction.

-Your doctor will probably have you do a patch test if she thinks you’re allergic to iodine.
-During a patch test, the doctor will apply a small amount of iodine to a patch.
+Your doctor may have you do a patch test if they think you’re allergic to the povidone in povidone-iodine solution.
+During a patch test, your doctor applies a small amount of povidone-iodine to a patch.
 It’s then placed on your skin.
-Your doctor will check to see if you had a reaction after a few days.
+They’ll check to see if you had a reaction after a few days.

-Once you’ve been diagnosed with an iodine allergy, your doctor may prescribe a corticosteroid cream or oral corticosteroid such as prednisone.
-These can help relieve symptoms of an iodine hypersensitivity, such as a rash.
-They’ll also direct you to stay away from foods that contain iodine as well as contrast dyes so you can avoid future reactions.
+Once you’ve been diagnosed with an intolerance to substances that contain iodine, your doctor may prescribe a corticosteroid cream or oral corticosteroid such as prednisone.
+These can help relieve symptoms, such as an itchy rash.
+They’ll also direct you to stay away from foods or other things that trigger these adverse reactions.

-Anaphylactic shock from an iodine allergy is an emergency situation.
+Anaphylactic shock is an emergency situation.
 It may require immediate medical treatment in the form of a shot of epinephrine (adrenaline).

-Amiodarone is a medication that’s used to manage atrial fibrillation in cardiac patients.
-As of today, experts know of only one case of cross-reactivity between amiodarone and iodine.
-Doctors should use caution when prescribing amiodarone for such people.
-However, the risk of an allergic reaction is very low.
+Amiodarone (Cordarone, Pacerone) is a medication that’s used to manage atrial fibrillation and other heart rhythm diseases in those with cardiac conditions.
+Currently, experts know of only one case of suspected cross-reactivity in a person who received amiodarone and iodine-containing contrast.
+Doctors should use caution when prescribing amiodarone for people who have problems with iodine-containing contrast.
+However, the risk of a true allergic reaction is very low.